It’s no secret that our body reacts to different levels of light like how we feel tired when it’s dark and more awake when it’s bright.

 Home is probably the most important place to have the correct lighting as it’s the place we go to sleep at night and wake up in the morning.
 Blue light is the light that keeps us feeling awake which can affect falling asleep at night.
 Blue light is emitted from smartphones, tablets, TV and computers.
 The more blue light there is the harder it is to sleep.
 Recent studies found a direct correlation between insomnia and light levels in the evening and at night.
 Using a dimmable light bulb could help you fall asleep at night as it would ease your body into a sleepful state by mimicking the sun setting as opposed to the dramatic difference of turning the lights out.

 A gradually intensifying light can help us wake up in the morning as it mimics the sun rising.
-The LIFX light bulb is controlled by your smartphone and features a setting where the light will gradually switch on.
+The Crompton Lamps smart light bulb can be controlled by your smartphone and features a setting where the light will gradually switch on.

 Those suffering from depression (not just SAD) can be greatly affected by light.
 A recent study showed that new lights installed in a hospital that mimicked natural sunlight had a positive effect on patients and they scored lower on the depression scale.
 See how new lighting affected Bradford Royal Infirmary patients.